 Photo by Stacy Zarin Goldberg and food styling by Lisa Cherkasky; for The Washington Post

 Cooking an uncut eggplant directly on top of a grill or on the grates of a gas stove until it is charred and collapsed yields the silky, smoky result that is a defining element of many Mediterranean eggplant salads.
-This one is made in the Turkish style, with chopped vegetables, herbs, a touch of garlic, lemon and olive oil for sumptuous side dish or as part of a mezze spread.
+This grilled eggplant salad is made in the Turkish style, with chopped vegetables, herbs, a touch of garlic, lemon and olive oil for sumptuous side dish or as part of a mezze spread.

 2 medium globe eggplants (about 14 ounces each)